CompressionGuides

 Varicose veins aren’t always painful; in fact, many people don’t even realize they have them until they develop symptoms like discoloration (which often happens), pain, or swelling.

-If this describes your varicose veins situation, it’s worth talking with your doctor about the benefits of compression socks—these comfy socks are designed specifically to help prevent further damage from occurring because they reduce swelling and improve circulation in your lower extremities by increasing venous pressure within the leg.
+If this describes your varicose veins situation, it’s worth talking with your doctor about the benefits of compression socks.
+These comfy socks are designed specifically to help prevent further damage from occurring because they reduce swelling and improve circulation in your lower extremities by increasing venous pressure within the leg.

 Your body wants to work with you